mhaack/mh-site/src/content/halloween-creepy-eyes/index.md

 <div class="video-container"><iframe width="615" height="352" src="https://www.youtube.com/embed/8-jia1-PfCQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-The project is not that complicated and easy to rebuild.
+The project is not complicated and easy to rebuild.
 Now we see how to do that.

 ### Parts